The first robot we draw is the classic old school humanoid, made from two square boxes and a "face" built from dials.

 Here is the complete robot drawing, after we have erased the sketch lines.
 Now you know how to draw at least two robots!

-Our usual optional step, colouring in the drawing.
+Our usual final step is coloring in the drawing.

 Here we have painted our vacuum robot’s body bright red.
-We are sticking with the “metallic” greyish blue for the arms, wheels and grilles.
-And we have coloured in the antennas and “hands” with a fancy, brass-like yellow-beige.
+We are sticking with the “metallic” greyish blue for the arms, wheels, and grilles.
+And we have colored in the antennas and “hands” with a fancy, brass-like yellow-beige.